ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: #faq-bare-metal-4}
 {: faq}

-Bare metal servers are available in eu-de and us-south regions.
+Bare metal servers are available in eu-de, us-east, and us-south regions.

 ## Do I need to configure multiple network interfaces on a bare metal server to support the full 100 Gbps bandwidth?
 {: #faq-bare-metal-5}